onthecut/reservoir/README.md

-# @onthecut/reservoir
+# Reservoir

-> Data Reservoir sourced by CRT Open Data, CRT Notices and OpenStreetMap.
+> Reservoir sourced by CRT Open Data, CRT Notices and OpenStreetMap.
 Providing a stream of clean and nutrient data APIs.

 ## API